 The class introduces you to the primary methods for transmitting, storing and manipulating electromagnetic waves and the interaction of these waves with plasmas and plasma physics.
 It will look at both theoretical and practical considerations for a range of applications.

-First or second-class Honours degree, or overseas equivalent, in physics or a related subject.
+Minimum second-class Honours degree, or overseas equivalent, in physics (Mathematics and Physics, Theoretical Physics, Astrohphysics, Engineering Physics etc), or a related subject.

 Fees & funding

 All fees quoted are for full-time courses and per academic year unless stated otherwise.